 Leaving the European Union is a unique opportunity for Britain to play to its strengths in an increasingly globalised and interconnected world.

-Addressing Britain’s new-found freedom to arrange trade deals on her own terms, Liam Fox has been appointed in a new key role in Theresa May’s Cabinet – Secretary of State for International Trade.
+Addressing Britain’s new-found freedom to arrange trade deals on her own terms, Liam Fox was appointed in a new key role in Theresa May’s first Cabinet as Prime Minister – Secretary of State for International Trade – and he has already survived reshuffles.
 This new role clearly emphasises Britain’s desire to be trading around the world, moving towards a broader focus than just Europe.

 One key gain of leaving the EU will be the restoration of Britain’s seat on the World Trade Organisation.
 The Commonwealth will also play an important role in Britain’s post-Brexit global position.
 Countries such as Canada, Australia, and New Zealand have already voiced a desire to sign trade agreements with Britain.
 Liam Fox has already established a working committee with our Australian cousins to prepare trade terms to be signed as soon as is legal.